Text mining software helps businesses analyze text data about their brand, whether social media conversations, online reviews, emails, and more.

-Read on for a text analytics software comparison of the best tools on the market.
+Read on for a comparison of the best text mining solutions on the market.

-The 8 best online tools and software to start text mining like a pro:
+The 7 best online text mining tools to analyze text like a pro:

 Best for: Companies looking for a managed service and easy integration with Google Cloud Storage.